Right up there with eating a steak when you're visiting Kansas is treating yourself to a good burger when in Wichita, the Heart of the Country.

 On a menu full of burger options, one of the most distinctive is the Hot Hawaiian from Dempsey's Burger Pub.
 It’s not just the Sriracha aioli that spices things up, it’s the pineapple-jalapeño chutney too.
 The Kansas-raised Wagyu beef burger is topped with thick cut bacon, bibb lettuce and served on a pretzel bun.
 Don’t even think about skipping the fries.
 They have regular, truffle, duck fat, fire and sweet potato to choose from and dip in their signature sauces.

 Deano’s Grill & Tapworks

-In addition to being known as a great place to watch a game because of their 23 big screen televisions, Deano’s Grill & Tapworks is also known for their artisan wood-fired pizzas, house-made salads and mouth-watering burgers.
-On the unique side is their Fat Kid Deluxe, which comes with a juicy beef patty, cheddar cheese, Canadian bacon, mayonnaise and an over-easy egg all served on a butter-toasted egg Kaiser bun.
+In addition to being known as a great place to watch a game because of their 23 big screen televisions, Deano’s Grill & Tapworks is also known for their artisan wood-fired pizzas, house-made salads and mouthwatering burgers.
+On the unique side is their Fat Kid Deluxe, which comes with a juicy beef patty, cheddar cheese, Canadian bacon, mayonnaise and an over-easy egg all served on a butter-toasted egg kaiser bun.

 The Flying Stove

 The menu constantly rotates at The Flying Stove, one of the first and longest operating food trucks in Wichita.
-One thing is for sure: whatever burger offering is on the menu will be exceptional.
-For example, the All-American burger featuring local Creekstone Farms beef, American cheese, iceberg lettuce and Stove Special Sauce.
+One thing is for sure: whatever burger offering is on the current menu will be exceptional.
+For example, an All-American burger featuring local Creekstone Farms beef, American cheese, iceberg lettuce and Stove Special Sauce.

 The Hill Bar & Grill